hydradocs/News-website/README.md

 If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature: git checkout -b feature-name.
+2. Create a new branch for your feature: `git checkout -b feature-name`.
-3. Commit your changes: git commit -m 'Add new feature'.
+3. Commit your changes: `git commit -m 'Add new feature'`.
-4. Push to the branch: git push origin feature-name.
+4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request.

 ### License